machadopy/machadopy/README.md

 ## Hi there 👋

-🌱 I’m currently learning Python, and I'm pursuing a degree in Systems Analysis and Development.
+🌱 "I'm currently learning Python, and I'm studying Systems Analysis and Development."

 📫 You can reach me on LinkedIn: https://www.linkedin.com/in/marciovitormachado/